onlyhavecans/squirrels.wtf/content/uses.md

 - **PostgreSQL**: From work to play and everything in between, my favorite SQL engine.
 I can't go back to MySQL.
 - **Python**: I wrote this for so many years it still pops up when I need to prototype something.
 - **Ansible, Chef-Infra & Ruby**: I mostly only write this for work now.

+### Server Stuff

+I like to run most of my own software on my servers at home.

+- **OPNSense**: I only recently have switched from PFSense.
+OPN has been an adjustment and I am still trying to get it to be as reliable.
+- **Pi-Hole w/ unbound**: I run all my own DNS with filtering.
+- **Home Assistant**: I love a smart home that _doesn't_ bind me a provider and also doesn't use Wi-Fi.
+  - [Snapcast](https://github.com/badaix/snapcast) clients for multi-room audio
+- **Docker Compose**: There is fancier ways to run and orchestrate things but I keep it simple.
+- **Forgejo**: My Git + CI/CD + Renovate stack all at [OnlyHaveCans.Works](https://onlyhavecans.works)
+- **Navidrome**: The next evolution of my music collection, fiddly and needs good tagging, but it's very powerful.
+- **Jellyfin**: Not as simple and easy to use as Plex for most, but works extremely well once I discovered a few config tricks and the Infuse iOS/Mac client.
+- **Komga**: Hosting all of my Itch.io, Patreon, & DrivethruRPG books
+- **FreshRSS**: I never gave up on RSS, this is a recent transition from NewsBlur.
+- **Readeck**: Really nice read it later article storage
+- **Syncthing**: Synchronizing some misc files and settings
+- **Wireguard**: Always a way back home

 ## Productivity & Notes